hartmanm/deprecated_openrig/readme.md

-# overlord API, used as part of a centralized configuration and management system (previously openrig.net)
+# overlord frontend and API, used as part of a centralized configuration and management system (previously openrig.net)

 ## Overview